zoolanders/documentation/zoocart/04.plugins/chapter.md

 # Plugins

-ZOOcart relies on **Joomla!** plugin architecture to extend its functionality.
+ZOOcart relies on **Joomla!** plugin architecture to extend its functionality, in this section you can find out how.